 The first practitioners of science recognized that no matter how true something is, it can always be more true.
 For example, it’s true that the Earth is round.
 It’s more true to say that the Earth is an oblate spheroid.

-It’s even more true to say that the Earth is generally round but so unevenly shaped both inside and out that the surface presents different levels of gravity depending on where you stand on it.
+It’s even more true to say that the Earth is generally round but so unevenly shaped both inside and out that the surface presents different levels of gravity depending on where we stand on it.

-And if we keep going, we can get even more true than that!
+And if we keep going, we can get even more true than that.
 To infinity!
 Science actively works to either refine or falsify its theories.

 Now imagine scientists stopped way back at the Earth being round and said they were certain that this was the final, ultimate truth on the matter.
 Case closed.
 We never would have learned further interesting and useful facts that were even more true.
 (And we might never have been able to get GPS to work.)

 Even worse, imagine ancient protoscientists stopping all the way back at the Earth being flat, determining that this was the final, ultimate truth on the matter.
 Case closed?
 Certainty would have been a serious weakness in this case.

 If we’re always certain that we’re right, it’s very easy for us to not realize when we’re wrong.
 This is why science avoids absolute certainty.
 Holding literally everything as being only tentatively true allows science to turn on a dime when it encounters new evidence.

 The answers science gives us aren’t always perfect or all-encompassing, but because we can test whether or not they’re true, those ideas get either falsified or refined over time.
 Science is self-correcting largely because science itself isn’t certain.